MuhannadYaslam/MySQL_AdvancedAnalysis_MarketingData/README.md

 # MySQL_Projects_MarketingData
-he purpose of this repository is to present the MySQL project that I have completed.
+The purpose of this repository is to present the MySQL project that I have completed.
 The projects primarily involve utilizing analytical skills with MySQL to produce insights for the marketing team based on concepts such as:
 1- traffic source analysis, bid optimization
 2- analysis of website performance
 3- testing and analyzing conversion funnels